You can do it!

 Though study abroad programs in the past were focused primarily on languages and area studies, courses in engineering, mathematics and sciences are increasingly available.
 Study abroad programs open to Hajim School students are now available in 19 countries.
 For example, Sarah Ko, BME '12, studied at Cape Town, South Africa, and is shown at left with her homestay family in Gugulethu Township.

 We've lined up equivalent, pre-approved classes in each of these countries so you can satisfy degree requirements without missing a beat.
-See these lists of overseas equivalent classes by major and by country.
+See these lists of overseas equivalent classes by country and by major.
 If you would like sort through an excel list of courses previously taken overseas by Hajim School students, click here.

 And the Hajim School now offers scholarships of up to $500 to help defray the costs of studying abroad.
 Click here to learn more.